£35.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Extension Length (ctc)* - measured from the centre of the handlebar clamp to the centre of the steerer clamp, to the nearest 5 mm.
-This measurement is taken through the middle of the extension, not along the top or bottom.
+Extension Length (ctc)* - we measure from the centre of the handlebar clamp to the centre of the shaft, to the point where the stem bolt passes through, to the nearest 5 mm.
+We always take this measurement in a straight line through middle of the extension, not along the top.
+In some cases the stem may be stamped with a different extension length as some manufacturers measured differently, but we always use our own measurement for consitency.

-Steerer Size (OD) - OD means outside diameter, this is the most important measurement when checking the stem fits your bike.
-This should match the measurement of the outside of your fork's steerer column, where the stem will be clamped.
+Steerer Size (ID) - this is the most important measurement when checking the stem fits your bike.
+This should match the measurement of the inside of your fork's steerer column, where the stem will be inserted.
+The standard size for road quill stems was 22.2 mm, or 22.0 mm in France until the 1980s.

-Bar Clamp Size - this should match the outside diameter of your handlebars and should be as close as possible to ensure a good and safe fit.
+Clamp Size - this should match the outside diameter of your handlebars and should be as close as possible to ensure a good and safe fit.

 £35.00